 Mouth

 If traumatic injuries of the mouth, like soft palate lacerations or cuts in the tongue, blood vessel injuries may occur.
-Because of this, it is important that these wounds be carefully evaluated.
+Because of this, these wounds must be carefully evaluated.
 If wounds cannot heal on their own, surgery may be required.

 Neck